preethammadapura/basespace-help-1/_docs/articles/tutorials/transfer-ownership.md

 <br />
 **For Projects**:
-{% step 1, /images/tutorials/transfer-project-selector_1349x463.png, CLICK ON TRANSFER OWNER %}
+{% step 1, /images/tutorials/transfer-project-selector_1349x463.png, Click on Transfer Owner %}
 Select the "Projects" icon and select the desired project.
 Now, click on the transfer ownership option available in the top menu.
 {% endstep %}

 **Alternatively**,
-{% step 1, /images/tutorials/transfer-project-selector-alternate_1366x442.png, CLICK ON TRANSFER OWNER %}
+{% step 1, /images/tutorials/transfer-project-selector-alternate_1366x442.png, Click on Transfer Owner %}
 In the Projects list, click on a desired project and you enter the project page.
 Now click on the transfer ownership option available in the top menu.
 {% endstep %}

 **For Runs**:
-{% step 1, /images/tutorials/transfer-run-selector_1349x800.png, CLICK ON TRANSFER OWNER %}
+{% step 1, /images/tutorials/transfer-run-selector_1349x800.png, Click on Transfer Owner %}
 Select the "Runs" icon and select the desired run.
 Now, click on the transfer ownership option available in the top menu.
 {% endstep %}

 **Alternatively**,
-{% step 1, /images/tutorials/transfer-run-selector-alternate_1351x472.png, CLICK ON TRANSFER OWNER %}
+{% step 1, /images/tutorials/transfer-run-selector-alternate_1351x472.png, Click on Transfer Owner %}
 In the Runs list, click on a desired run and you enter the Runs page.
 Now click on the transfer ownership option available in the "More" dropdown menu.
 {% endstep %}

-{% step 2, /images/tutorials/transfer-message-window_597x539.png, ENTER RECEPIENT EMAIL %}
+{% step 2, /images/tutorials/transfer-message-window_597x539.png, Enter Recepient Email %}
 Enter the email address and an optional message addressing the account to which you want to transfer the ownership and hit 'Continue'.
 {% endstep %}

-{% step 3, /images/tutorials/transfer-confirmation-window_594x336.png, CONFIRM TRANSFER %}
+{% step 3, /images/tutorials/transfer-confirmation-window_594x336.png, Confirm Transfer %}
 Click on the 'Transfer now' button on the confirmation window once you confirm that all the details are correct.
 {% endstep %}

-{% step 4, /images/tutorials/transfer-success-notification_548x332.png, SUCCESS NOTIFICATION %}
+{% step 4, /images/tutorials/transfer-success-notification_548x332.png, Success Notification %}
 The 'Transfer Ownership' button changes to 'Pending Approval' indicating that the other party is yet to accept the invitation to accept the ownsership.
 Also, notice the confirmation message in green at the top right part of the screen about the transfer of ownership.
 You can cancel the transfer until the invitation to transfer ownership has not been accepted.
 {% endstep %}

-{% step 5, /images/tutorials/transfer-accept-ownership_494x334.png, ACCEPT TRANSFER (RECEPIENT) %}
+{% step 5, /images/tutorials/transfer-accept-ownership_494x334.png, Accept Transfer (Recepient) %}
 The other party gets the notification about the invitation and once it is clicked, a confirmation wondow pops up to confirm if the person is willing to accept the ownership.
 Once it is accepted, the ownership is permanently transferred.
 {% endstep %}